narkevicius/m/README.md

 M? interesting_variable_to_watch
 ```

-and you will get entry with timestamp and location of caller in your freshly made `log/m.log` file.
+anywhere in your app and you will get entry with timestamp and location of caller in your freshly made `log/m.log` file.
+Why `M?`?
+Because it types fast and shouldn't have any name collision;)